Growing an Herb Garden Indoors

 If you want to try your hand at indoor gardening, one of the easiest ways to get started is an indoor herb garden kit.
 Herbs are great for growing indoors because they don't need as much light as vegetables do, nor do they need as much water or fertilizer.
 Plus, when you are using herbs in your recipes, generally the quantity required is on a much lower scale than the vegetable itself so this compact garden serves many purposes.

 Check out the recipes using fresh herbs at the end of this article.

 Getting Started with the All in One Aerogarden

 Great for Garden Geeks

 The easy way to get started is with an all-in-one kit such as the self-contained hydroponic unit, the Aerogarden.
 You can find them in good hardware stores.
 This includes the hydroponic pumps, a computer controller, the starter seed pods, and an adjustable grow light all part of one unit.
-You can find all sorts of Aerogarden seeds to use to grow other plants than just herbs, in fact you can grow some good sized tomatoes with one of these units.
-They come in more than one size so you can get started with some salad fixings, and increase your growing quantity from there.
+You can sprout seeds, grow herbs, flowers, and vegetables right in the self-contained unit.
+It even reminds you what it needs such a water.
+The unit comes varying sizes so you can get started with some salad fixings, and increase your growing quantity from there.
+Aerogarden is the #1 in-home growing system and is excellent if you have space constraints.
+It creates its own perfect environment.

 Growing an Herb Garden in Containers